luolinjia/en/_posts/2014-12-31-ruichi-way.md

 ---
 layout: post
-title: The Ruichi of my childhood in memory
+title: The way to Ruichi
 categories:
 - Life
 tags: